 Are you wondering what acupuncture can treat?
 The simple answer is most EVERYTHING.
 Acute cold and flu, pain, mental health, stress, autoimmune disorders, fertility, PMS, cardiovascular, respiratory, digestive, urinary and skin issues to name a few.
 And believe it or not, treatments are typically very relaxing and restorative!

-Tracey L. Crocker MS, DiplOM, R.TCMP Acupuncturist and Herbalist received her Masters of Science in Acupuncture and Chinese Medicine in 2013 from Daoist Traditions College of Chinese Medical Arts in Asheville, North Carolina.
+Tracey L. Crocker MS, R.Ac, R.TCMP Acupuncturist and Herbalist received her Masters of Science in Acupuncture and Chinese Medicine from Daoist Traditions College of Chinese Medical Arts in Asheville, North Carolina.
 As a school rooted in the teachings of Classical Chinese Medicine, she was fortunate to study with 88th generation Daoist priest Jeffery Yuen in the practice of both classical acupuncture and herbal medicine.

 It was her amazing experience using acupuncture for her own personal health that prompted a new career path.
-Armed with a solid background in western medicine and plant science, as well as a passionate interest in working in human health, she exchanged her lab coat for acupuncture needles and Chinese herbs.
+Armed with a background in western and plant science and a passion for holistic human health solutions, she exchanged her lab coat for acupuncture needles and Chinese herbs.
 She believes in a truly integrative approach to healing!
-Her interests include pain, anxiety and depression, gastro-intestinal disorders, women's issues (including menstrual irregularities and infertility), as well as chronic and autoimmune disorders.
-She is especially interested in the application of herbal medicines where appropriate.

-Tracey is licensed with the College of Traditional Chinese Medicine Practitioners and Acupuncturist of Ontario (CTCMPAO), as well as the National Certification Commision for Acupuncture and Oriental Medicine (NCCAOM), USA.
+Tracey is licensed with the College of Traditional Chinese Medicine Practitioners and Acupuncturist of Ontario (CTCMPAO).
 She sincerely looks forward to beginning this wonderful journey of health with you!

 Acupuncture works with three fundamental principles; it reduces INFLAMMATION, increases CIRCULATION and alleviates PAIN.
 It does so by activating the blood, fluids, nerves and energy along the channels that traverse the length of the body.
 Research shows stimulating effects on the central nervous system triggering the release of chemicals into the muscles, spinal cord, and brain.
 These changes may alter our experience of pain via the release of pain killing chemicals such as endorphins and natural opioids or speed up the healing process via the release of immune system cells.
 By affecting the neurotransmitters and neurohormones of the body, acupuncture can have broad impacts on nerve impulses, organ function, and mental health as well.
 Acupuncture truly offers a full spectrum of healing!!